innoq/ROCA/q-and-a.md

 The ROCA style itself is nothing new and can be seen in the wild in any number of Web applications.
-The name and this document have been created by Till Schulte-Coerne, Stefan Tilkov, Phillip Ghadir and Josh Graham.
+The name and this document have been created by Till Schulte-Coerne, Stefan Tilkov, Phillip Ghadir and Josh Graham, with lots of valuable input from a number of other folks, most notably from internal discussions at innoQ as well as a presentation on ROCA at SpeakerConf 2012.

 ### How can I use this document?
 This document is licensed under a Creative Commons license,